 Cash and cash equivalents include highly liquid balances with less than 90 days to maturity from the original date of issuance and include temporary clearing items.
 Interest bearing deposits include deposits with Central 1 Credit Union (Central 1).

 d) Financial assets and liabilities - categorization, measurement and recognition

-The Credit Union has applied IFRS 9 effective January 1, 2018 and classifies its financial assets in the following measurement categories: FVTPL, FVOCI, or amortized cost.
 Management determines the classification of its financial instruments at initial recognition.
 The Credit Union uses trade date accounting for regular way contracts when recording financial asset transactions.